 The trail to the Fairway waterfall is short and easy and the trailhead is conveniently located, so it's a perfect hike for kids.
 So bundle up, put on those puddle stompers and raincoats, and head outdoors for a waterfall hike!
 After our recent winter storms, the waterfall is flowing in full force, so you will not be disappointed.

 The trailhead is at the site of what looks like was supposed to be a gated development that never went anywhere—there's a gate and short section of street and that's it.
 Park the car and walk down the paved street to the start of the trail.
 You'll notice a burbling creek—the Arroyo de San Jose—running alongside the path.
 There are upper and lower trails, both of which end up at the main trailhead.
-Either way, you'll have to ford the creek.
-Last season, there was a plank bridging the stream at the lower trail, but it wasn't there when we hiked there yesterday.
-Some convenient concrete blocks in the stream made it easy to cross, though.
+On the lower side, there's a piece of 2x12 lumber acting as a bridge over the creek.
+If you take the upper trail, you can cross via some conveniently places concrete blocks.

 As you continue uphill the trail passes through a meadow and then enters an area covered by the tree canopy of an oak and Bigleaf Maple forest.
 It's cool and shady, and with the fast moving creek, ferns, wildflowers, and emerald-green moss on the trees and boulders, the landscape looks like a sort of delightful fantasyland.
 It's hard to believe there's a neighborhood just a short distance down the trail.
 Along the way, there are a few safe spots to clamber down by the creekside and take a closer look.